 Our nervous system habituates when it receives an unvarying stimulus for a period of time so that it is effectively ‘unaware’ of that stimulus.
 So, we effectively shut off the input and processing of the external stimulus to ‘get away’ for a while from the external environment – a ‘holiday’ without the expense of having one.

-When we return to ‘normal’ awareness after meditation, we find that when we introduce the same sensory inputs later, we are actually able see it differently or "anew".
+When we return to ‘normal’ awareness after meditation, we find that when we introduce the same sensory inputs later, we are actually see it differently or "anew".

 This form of meditation is known as "concentrative meditation".

 However, other forms of meditation such as Zen, train their meditators to maintain a heightened state of awareness throughout instead of blocking the external stimulus – they seek to remain aware of the here and now moment without getting carried away into discursive thoughts.
 This is called "open meditation".

 During ‘concentrative" meditation, we focus on mental imagery, while "open" mediators focus on varied sensory input.

 The effect in both cases is to exclude rational, conceptional thought as well as worries and disturbing ‘fantasies’ in general.
 Such a redirection of attention is not easy at first, and beginners are often surprised at how much of a chatterbox their own mind can be – it is in fact quite incessant and resistant to conscious control.
 However, as meditators we can learn to exclude distracting thoughts, and the relaxation thus achieved is accompanied by relaxation more profound than merely sitting quietly.
 Often we will find that the absorption in meditation and exclusion of other concerns is accompanied by feelings of euphoria.
 But do not expect this to be the case in the beginning, and of course such feelings will inevitably vary for each individual.